 21 June Oban

 * Webchat; aimed at communities on islands and settlements not part of roadshow.
-Details on how to be involved to follow.
+Find out more and register here.

 Each event starts at 6.30pm and finishing around 8.30pm.
 There will also be an opportunity to meet some of the engagement team and view our exhibition which will be open one hour earlier at 5.30pm.

 If you have any queries, please do not hesitate to email the team at email@example.com with your query.